intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tensorflow/tfpark/inception/README.md

 number of available cores in the cluster (e.g. if you are going to specify --total-executor-cores 224 in the following submitting command, you should use 224 for this argument ) to be used in this job.

+Please prepare at least 1 TB of space for this part.

 ```bash
 bash prepare_data.sh $parition_num
 ```